lecture - “Who Gets to Feel Safe? Who Gets to Speak Up? Understanding and Addressing the Intersections of Sexism and Racism in Higher Education”

 “Who Gets to Feel Safe?
 Who Gets to Speak Up?
 Understanding and Addressing the Intersections of Sexism and Racism in Higher Education”

-Entitled “Who Gets to Feel Safe?
+Under the title "Who Gets to Feel Safe?
 Who Gets to Speak Up?
-Understanding and Addressing the Intersections of Sexism and Racism in Higher Education,” Bontu Guschke will talk about the intertwining of sexism and racism in the context of higher education—and how these can be made visible and addressed.
+Understanding and Addressing the Intersections of Sexism and Racism in Higher Education," Bontu Guschke will talk about the intertwining of sexism and racism in the context of higher education—and how these can be made visible and addressed.
+The lecture will focus on examining sexism and sexual harassment in the context of higher education from an intersectional perspective.
+This includes:

-Josephine Apraku will moderate the lecture and the subsequent Q&A session.
+The moderation and subsequent Q&A session will be led by African studies scholar, author, and trainer Josephine Apraku.
 Matthäa Ritter-Wurnig will ensure a safe environment as the contact and awareness person throughout the event.

 The lecture will be held in English.
-For barrier-free participation, sign language interpretation into German will be provided.
-The link to the event will be sent out shortly.
+For barrier-free participation, written interpretation into German will be provided.
 Please find the link to register via Termino attached.

 We look forward to your participation!